Guilhermeprog3/Guilhermeprog3/README.md

 # Hi, I’m Guilherme Rios 👋

 🎓 **Technology in Internet Systems** student at the Federal Institute of Maranhão, Timon campus.
 💻 **Full-Stack Developer** with a passion for building innovative and efficient web solutions.
+🌐 **Web, Desktop, and Mobile Developer** focused on creating seamless user experiences across all platforms.

 ---